 Claiming to have the best climate and more sunshine than any other coastal resort in the country, Port Elizabeth is a popular holiday destination.
 Known more fondly as just PE, the warmth of the hospitality has also earned this major seaport the reputation of being 'The Friendly City'.

-The Boardwalk beach front complex is the lively heart of Port Elizabeth, with its many shops, bars and restaurants, not to mention the casino, small fun fair and cinema.
+The Boardwalk beach front complex is the lively heart of Port Elizabeth, and has many shops, bars and restaurants, as well as a casino, small fun fair and cinema.

 For golfers, PE is home to one of the world's most challenging links courses, the Humewood Golf Course, which is consistently ranked as one of South Africa's Top 10 golf courses.

-The nearby Addo Elephant National Park is home to over 450 elephants, who roam freely among the now 125,000 hectare reserve alongside buffalo, kudu and red hartebeest, and the rare black rhino, as well as over 400 bird species - and not forgetting the unique flightless dung beetle, found almost exclusively in Addo.
-Addo has the greatest density of elephant per square kilometre in Africa, and offers some wonderful elephant viewing opportunities.
+The nearby Addo Elephant National Park is home to over 450 elephants who roam freely among the 180,000 hectare reserve alongside buffalo, kudu, red hartebeest and the rare black rhino, as well as over 400 bird species - and not forgetting the unique flightless dung beetle, found almost exclusively in Addo.
+Addo has the greatest density of elephant per square kilometre in Africa and offers some wonderful elephant viewing opportunities.

 Only a short walk from the Blue Flag awarded Hobie Beach, the 5* Boardwalk Hotel charmingly captures the grace and detail of Victorian architecture whilst incorporating every modern convenience.
 The result is a refreshing blend of refinement and urban vogue set against the backdrop of the Indian Ocean.